J-stack22/Aliu-Test/README.md

 This theme was created by Jem and inspired by the Aliucord community.
 Special thanks to refact0r for inspiring me to port this to Aliucord.

-the original theme for midnight [original](https://github.com/refact0r/midnight-discord/tree/master)
+the original theme for midnight: [original](https://github.com/refact0r/midnight-discord/tree/master)

 Enjoy your Midnight-themed Aliucord experience!